ga4 custom events

 There are two primary ways to create GA4 events.
 One way requires Google Tag Manager.
 The second path does not require Tag Manager.

 Many recommended events and custom events require GA4 event tags in Google Tag Manager.
 There are a number of guides on this website for GA4 event tags like advanced scroll tracking, internal link click tracking, and more.
-However, it’s possible to create some custom events without Tag Manager.
-That’s what the rest of this guide is all about.
+Google Tag Manager is a powerful tool and you should probably know how tags and triggers work, but it’s not for everyone.

 Go to the admin area using the gear icon in the bottom left of the GA4 left-hand navigation.

 You’ll now see your event table with all of your existing events along with two blue buttons at the top right.
 You can either modify an existing event or create a new event.
 This guide is about creating a new event.
-However, if you want to read Google’s documentation on modifying GA4 events, here’s the place to do that.
+So click “Create event” as shown.

 How to Configure a Custom Event in GA4